spud-rails/spud_cms/README.markdown

 Routing to the CMS Engine
 --------------------------
-Routing your home page to the CMS engine is fairly straight forward. in your applications environment.rb file add a configure block as such
+Routing your home page to the CMS engine is fairly straight forward. in your applications application.rb file add a configure block as such

 		Spud::Cms.configure do |config|